Plain English Summary

 The Norwegian School of Sciences Ethics Board, 21/12/2017, ref: 39-191217

-Single-center cluster randomised controlled trial
+Single-center cluster randomized controlled trial

 Primary study design